AkshaySG14/File-Encryptor/README.md

 # File-Encryptor
-File Encryptor is another mac based app that encrypt ANY file type.
+File Encryptor is another mac based app that can encrypt ANY file type.
 The program is able to encrypt the file through one of three ciphers, all block ciphers.
 The three block cipher modes are: Electronic Codebook, Cipher Block Chaining, and Counter.
 These ciphers operate directly on the file's memory contents, meaning the bytes themselves are encrypted.
 Thus, this program will completely transform the file, making it unreadable once encrypted.